1anyway/VestaFinance/README.md

 ![image](https://github.com/1anyway/VestaFinance/blob/main/img/VestaFinance.png)

 ## The steps to opening a trove
-When borrowing&minting happen, a trove opened
+When borrowing&minting happen, a trove opened.
+When a borrower depositing collaterals and minting VST coins, that opens a trove.
 ```
 function openTrove(
 		address _asset,